Pancreatic Cancer: Radiation Therapy

 What to expect after radiation

-Because radiation affects normal cells as well as cancer cells, you may have some side effects from it.
+Because radiation affects normal cells as well as cancer cells, you may have side effects from it.
 The side effects from radiation are often limited to the area being treated.
 Some people have few or no side effects.
 If you have them, your healthcare provider may change the dose of your radiation or how often you get treatment.
 Or he or she may hold off treatment until the side effects clear up.
-Tell your healthcare provider about any side effects you have.
+Tell your healthcare provider about any changes you notice or side effects you have.

 Potential side effects

 Common side effects of radiation include: